shindesagarm/Ethically_Responsible_Machine_Learning_in_Fintech/README.md

 ## Overview

-This project is a collaboration between researchers from the [Faculty of Computer Science & Engineering](https://www.finki.ukim.mk/en) in Skopje and [Boston University](http://www.bu.edu/).
+This project is a collaboration between researchers from the [Faculty of Computer Science & Engineering](https://www.finki.ukim.mk/en) at the
+Ss.
+Cyril and Methodius University in Skopje and [Boston University](http://www.bu.edu/).

 ## Features